cvlab-columbia/pix2gestalt/README.md

 For inference without the Gradio demo, we provide standalone functionality for each component [here](./pix2gestalt/inference.py), encapsulated by the [run_pix2gestalt](./pix2gestalt/inference.py#L138) method.
 It supports both predicted modal masks from SAM (like our demo) or ground truth modal masks.

 ### Training
-Download the image-conditioned Stable Diffusion diffusion checkpoint released by Lambda Labs:
+Download the image-conditioned Stable Diffusion checkpoint released by Lambda Labs:

 ```
 wget -c -P ./ckpt https://gestalt.cs.columbia.edu/assets/sd-image-conditioned-v2.ckpt
 ```

-Then, download our fine-tuning dataset via the instructions [here](https://github.com/cvlab-columbia/pix2gestalt#dataset) and update its path (see `data:params:root_dir`) in our [config](./pix2gestalt/configs/sd-finetune-pix2gestalt-c_concat-256.yaml).
+Then, download our fine-tuning dataset via the instructions [here](https://github.com/cvlab-columbia/pix2gestalt?tab=readme-ov-file#dataset) and update its path (see `data:params:root_dir`) in our [config](./pix2gestalt/configs/sd-finetune-pix2gestalt-c_concat-256.yaml).

 Run training command:
 ```